Understand Microsoft Entra application proxy connectors

 You don't have to manually delete connectors that are unused.
 When a connector is running, it remains active as it connects to the service.
 Unused connectors are tagged as inactive and are removed after 10 days of inactivity.
 If you do want to uninstall a connector, though, uninstall both the Connector service and the Updater service from the server.
 Restart your computer to fully remove the service.

-Azure AD provides automatic updates for all the connectors that you deploy.
+Microsoft Entra ID provides automatic updates for all the connectors that you deploy.
 As long as the Application Proxy Connector Updater service is running, your connectors update with the latest major connector release automatically.
 If you don’t see the Connector Updater service on your server, you need to reinstall your connector to get any updates.